pantheon-systems/documentation/source/_docs/guides/jenkins.md

     TERMINUS_ENV=ci-$BUILD_ID TERMINUS_SITE=$SITE_ID $WORKSPACE/tests/scripts/run-behat
     ```

-6. Add one **Conditional step (single)** build task, to merge the code from the Pantheon multidev to the pantheon/master, i.e. your dev site on Pantheon.
+6. Add one **Conditional step (single)** build task, to merge the code from the Pantheon Multidev to the pantheon/master, i.e. your dev site on Pantheon.
 This will only happen when changing the master branch.

     - Under **Run?** select **Regular expression match**.